 Dr. Apisarnthanarax's Resume

-- Associate Professor, Radiation Oncology, University of Washington School of Medicine
+- Associate Professor, Department of Radiation Oncology, University of Washington School of Medicine

 - Radiation Oncologist, University of Washington Medical Center

 - Radiation Oncologist, Seattle Cancer Care Alliance

 - Radiation Oncologist, SCCA Proton Therapy, A ProCure Center